 Credit cards work relatively straightforwardly: The issuer gives you a card.
 You use the card to pay for items and services up to a certain amount—your credit limit.
 The store merchant or service provider collects what you owe from the card issuer, whom you repay.

-Carrying a balance.
-If you carry a balance, credit cards function like very expensive loans.
-The credit card company allows you to pay off what you owe little by little each month, as long as you pay a minimum amount each time.
+If you carry a balance, credit cards function like costly loans.
+The credit card company allows you to pay off what you owe little by little each month as long as you pay a minimum amount each time.